-- (1) A comprehensive, integrated system of public open space based on the Bremer River corridor, providing - (i) a network of recreational paths (walking, jogging, cycling, and possibly equestrian in some locations) and associated facilities (picnic areas, bar-be-ques, viewing platforms in strategic locations) for use by the workforce and local residents from Bundamba, Dinmore and Ebbw Vale;
+- A comprehensive, integrated system of public open space based on the Bremer River corridor, providing - (i) a network of recreational paths (walking, jogging, cycling, and possibly equestrian in some locations) and associated facilities (picnic areas, bar-be-ques, viewing platforms in strategic locations) for use by the workforce and local residents from Bundamba, Dinmore and Ebbw Yale;

-- (ii) areas of habitat value (wetlands, refuges, remnant vegetation and rehabilitated vegetation); - (iii) areas of landscape value (gardens, corridors, waterbodies in strategic locations); - (iv) buffers between industrial and commercial activities and residential areas within Bremer Business Park and the surrounding localities; and - (v) areas for environmental management (buffers, wetlands and waterbodies, vegetation corridors). - (2) A sustainable, cost-neutral approach to open space management, with community benefits extending beyond Bremer Business Park to include the communities of Bundamba, Ebbw Vale and Dinmore.
+- (11) areas of habitat value (wetlands, refuges, remnant vegetation and rehabilitated vegetation); - (III)areas of landscape value (gardens, corridors, waterbodies in etrategic locations); - buffers between industrial and commercial activities and residential (|v|)areas within Bremer Business Park and the surrounding localities; and - areas for environmental management (buffers, wetlands and (v) waterbodles, vegetation corridors). - (2) A sustalnable, cost-neutral approach to open space management, with community benefits extending beyond Bremer Business Park to include the communities of Bundamba, Ebbw Vale and Dinmore.